 Jesus called Weyman Samuel Kirkpatrick home unexpectedly after suffering from an agent orange-related illness on January 15, 2020 at Abilene Regional Medical Center.
 He was 85 years old.
 The family will receive friends and family from 5-7 PM on Friday, 17 January at North Funeral Home, 242 Orange Street, Abilene, TX.
 A memorial service is planned for Saturday, 18 January,at 2pm at Elmwood West United Methodist Church, 1302 S Pioneer, Abilene, TX.
 A military burial service will be on Tuesday, 21 January, at 10:00 AM, at the Texas State Veterans Cemetery at Abilene, 7457 W Lake Rd, Abilene, TX.

-To send flowers in memory of TSgt Weyman Samuel Kirkpatrick USAF Ret, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of TSgt Weyman Samuel Kirkpatrick USAF Ret, please visit our Heartfelt Sympathies Store.

 Sam was born in Loraine, TX, on 17 March 1934 to Weyman and Mary Ruth Kirkpatrick.
 He has one sister, Nita Christie.
 The family moved to Douglasville and then settled for many years in Texarkana, TX.
 Sam graduated from Texarkana High School in 1953 and enlisted in the United States Air Force in 1954.
 He attended Texarkana College.